authgear/authgear-server/docs/specs/sessions.md

 When the user authenticates successfully, an IdP session is created.

-Idp session has configurable lifetime.
+Idp session has a configurable lifetime.
 IdP session may optionally have idle timeout.
-The session must be accessed before the timeout or the session is expired.
+The session must be accessed before the timeout, or the session is expired.

 IdP session token is stored in the user agent cookie storage.
 The cookie domain attribute is configurable.
 The default value is eTLD + 1.
 As long as the web application is under the same domain with Authgear, the IdP session is shared across between the two.
 The cookie is a persistent cookie by default.
 The cookie is http-only and is not configurable.
 The cookie is SameSite=lax and is not configurable.
 The cookie is secure by default.